gusbemacbe/suru-plus/README.md

 ## Installation

+### For Lubuntu users

+If you want the 24px and 26px icons to be colourful in the panel, the folder Suru++ Lubuntu is included in this repository.
+You must move this outside of folder Suru++ and apply "Suru++ Lubuntu".

 ### Installation without CLI

 * [For users of before Ubuntu 18.04 and any old and new Debian-derived distributions.](instructions_without_cli1.md)